pb-/articles/think-before-you-print.md

 ## Test page

 That was easy enough; let's print a test page.
 Navigate to `localhost:631`, select the printer, and click on "Print test page."
 You will notice that the printer does not print anything at all but flashes a red LED.
 According to the manual there are several meanings to this, but the most likely here is a paper size mismatch.
-Indeed, the default media size is 29mm x 90mm.
+Indeed, the default media size is 29mm × 90mm.
 After setting this to 12mm you should be able to print the test page (and other documents).

 However, it turns out that it doesn't matter what the dimensions of your document are, a 12mm label is going to be cut at about 100mm in length.
 At least we are covered in this regard—the driver includes a tool called `brpapertoolcups` that will allow you to set a custom paper size.
 So by running, say,

     # brpapertoollpr_ql720nw -P QL-720NW -n 12x30mm -w 12 -h 30

 you can add a custom paper size and thus ensure that the printer cuts the label after 30mm (don't forget to restart the CUPS service after running that command).
-It is of course tempting to add a paper size of 29mm x 30mm and hope that this will allow you to use the entire space of your 12mm (27mm) roll.
+It is of course tempting to add a paper size of 29mm × 30mm and hope that this will allow you to use the entire space of your 12mm (27mm) roll.
 Well, the printer is simply going to reject your job (LED is red and flashing) in this case.

 ## Digging deeper